open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

 We will move the logic of updating the element's attribute into a service.
 The new service will reference `"runtime.ApplicationContext"`, and the UI will be changed to reference our new service instead.

-To define our new service - which we will call `AttributeService` - we create a `service.ts` file in our application package.
+To define our new service - which we will call `AttributeService` - we create a `services.ts` file in our application package.
 When searching for the implementation of a service, the framework will try to import it from a file called `<PACKAGE_NAME>/services.ts` (or `.js`) by default.
 If the file does not exist, or if it does not contain a matching `export`, an error will be generated.
 Thus, make sure to add an export in there.